S010MON/Tutoring-notes/python/README.md

 *
 ```

-6) Write a function that takes in a number (n) and counts to the number n
+6) Write a function that takes in a number (n) and counts n
 ```python
 def count_to(n: int): -> None
 ```